AdamClarkStandke/ReinforcementLearning/README.md

 ## Example 6: Making a Real Life Robot and using the DDPG Algorithm to train it:

-The below simulation illustrates the MuJoCo based robot that will actaully be built and be contolled by the trained DDPG A2C policy to stand up and move forward in the real world, after being trained in the simulation for approx. 2 million steps and achieving a reward of 0.099.
+The below simulation illustrates the MuJoCo based robot that will actaully be built and be contolled by the trained DDPG A2C policy to stand up and move forward in the real world, after being trained in the simulation for approx. 2 million steps and achieving a reward of ??.
+The model's weights can be found here:[weights](??)

 [![alive](https://github.com/aCStandke/ReinforcementLearning/blob/main/mqdefault.png)](https://youtu.be/p7SNpGTb3Ak)[^9]